 5. Get some Maine.
 Don’t forget to pick up something to remind you of your time in Maine while you’re shopping around town.
-At Brahms Mount, you’ll find textiles woven right here in Maine on antique shuttle looms.
-To bring a real piece of Maine home with you, pick up some Tourmaline jewelry (it’s the Maine state gem) at R.D.
+To bring a real piece of Maine home with you, pick up some tourmaline jewelry (it’s the Maine state gem) at R.D.
 Allen Freeport Jewelers.
 Sea Bags have graced the pages of Vogue Magazine but they are made right down the road in Portland, Maine.
 Their Freeport store is a treat for anyone with a love of all things nautical!
 The Mangy Moose, Sherman’s, The Blue Lobster and EllieAnna Gift Shop are all great shops filled with products made by Maine makers.
 You’ll find vintage Maine treasures at Freeport Antiques and Heirlooms Showcase.

 6. Treat yourself.
 When you’re on the go, an afternoon pick-me-up is a must.
-Caffeinate with locally roasted coffee beverages at Coffee By Design, satisfy your sweet tooth with a classic Maine treat at Wicked Whoopies, or cool off at Ben & Jerry’s.
+Caffeinate with locally roasted coffee beverages at Coffee By Design, satisfy your sweet tooth with a classic Maine treat at Wicked Whoopies, or cool off with a cone at Ben & Jerry’s.
 For a taste of what goes into crafting local sweets, visit Wilbur’s Chocolate Factory for a behind-the-scenes tour.
 Healthy options abound at Wanderlust Juicery where you can indulge in nut mylks, juices, smoothies and even popsicles all named for local sites.

 7. Explore outside the village.
 Bring your hiking boots and get off the beaten path.
 Bradbury Mountain features trails long and short for every hiker.
 Take Summit Trail for a quick ascent.
 The trails at Pettengill Farm are easy enough for kids, interesting enough for a quick get-away for grown ups.

 8. Eat like a local.
 However you’re spending your time in Freeport, you’re gonna get hungry.
 Harraseeket Lunch & Lobster is right on the water and serves seafood so fresh you might see it arriving by boat while you wait for your meal.
 Avoid crowds and go between 3-4PM.
 Cash only and BYOB.
 For a break from vacation food, China Rose will serve up hearty portions of your favorite Chinese dishes from Mala Chicken to Chop Suey.
 For fresh air dining, check out Harraseeket Inn’s Broad Arrow Tavern’s garden patio and fire pit, the Tuscan Brick Oven Bistro’s private oasis of greenery on Main St, the fire tables at Linda Bean’s Maine Kitchen or the fun ambience of The Lobster Cooker!

 9. Don’t miss one of the wonders of the world.
 Something you wouldn’t expect in our state – Freeport is home to the Desert of Maine.
 Formerly a 300 acre farm, ultimately the desert took over.
-Perfect for those interested in the oddities of nature, bring the whole family to dig for gems and create your own sand art.
+Perfect for those interested in the oddities of nature, bring the whole family to take the self-guided tour.

 10. Pamper yourself.
 You’ve earned it!
-Visit Freeport Salon for a luxurious spa experience including mani/pedis, facials, hair treatments and so much more!
+Visit Freeport Salon for a luxurious make-over including mani/pedis, facials, hair treatments and so much more!
 Make an appointment with Shondra Jin Skincare and leave with your skin feeling 20 years younger.
 For the ultimate in self-care, visit Bhavana and choose from an incredible menu of both alternative therapies and natural medicine.
 Stock up on all your favorite famous brand make-up and beauty products at the Cosmetics Company Store at unbelievable prices.
 Even your jewelry can have a spa day in Freeport!
 Celebrating 50 years in Freeport’s Old Masonic Hall, visit Brown Goldsmiths for a polish of your jewelry and a gorgeous selection of unique heirloom quality pieces made right on the premises.

 11. Get a room.
 There’s too much of Freeport to see in a day, so plan to stick around for a while!
 Stay at one of our quaint bed & breakfasts or pick up some new camping gear at L.L.Bean and experience the great outdoors at one of our many area campgrounds.